Lysenkoism: Peak

-From July 31 to August 7, 1948, the Academy of Agricultural Sciences (VASKhNIL) held a week-long session, organized by Lysenko and approved by Stalin.
+From July 31 to August 7, 1948, the Academy of Agricultural Sciences (VASKhNIL) held a week-long session (August 1948 Session of VASKhNIL), organized by Lysenko and approved by Stalin.
 At the end of it, Lysenkoism was declared as "the only correct theory."
 As Lysenko performatively spoke at the end, "the Central Committee of the Communist Party has examined my report and approved it".
 Attendants recognized this as the birth of a new orthodoxy.
 Of the 8 scientists who advocated genetics during the session, 3 immediately announced repentance.

 Soviet scientists were required to denounce any work that contradicted Lysenko, and criticism was denounced as "bourgeois" or "fascist".
 The Ministry of Higher Education commanded all biological institutes to immediately follow the Lysenko orthodoxy:The Central University Administration and the Administration of Cadres are directed to review within two months all departments of biological faculties to free them from all opposed to Michurinist biology and to strengthen them by appointing Michurinists to them.

 Point 6 of the Order No. 1208 (August 23, 1948)For several months, similar central directives dismissed scientists, withdrew textbooks, and required the removal of any references to heredity in higher education.
 There was also an order to destroy all stocks of Drosophila, a common model organism for research in genetics.
 Leading geneticists were being monitored by secret agents from the State Security Service.

 The same wave of propaganda supported a number of other pseudo-scientific "new Marxist sciences" in the Soviet academy, in fields such as linguistics and art.
 Pravda reported the invention of a perpetual motion engine, confirming Engels' claim that energy dissipated in one place must concentrate somewhere else.
-Lysenko's journal Agrobiology published reports of wheat turning into rye, cabbages into rutabaga, etc.